Early Fall Corn Chowder (Oil-free & Vegan)

-This vegan corn chowder is all about the corn, which makes September through October a great time to enjoy it.
-The corn is still coming in strong and the weather has cooled off giving a big welcome to hearty soups like this one.
+This oil-free vegan corn chowder really shows off the sweet fresh corn of early Fall, which makes September through October a great time to enjoy it.
+Corn is still coming in strong and the weather has cooled off giving a big welcome to hearty soups like this one.
 A ripe red jalapeño or Fresno pepper adds a little kick and plays well with the rich natural sweetness and creaminess that comes from blending a portion of the cooked corn.
 The onion, garlic and spices add depth and roundness, but allow the corn to remain forward.
-Making corn cob stock from the cobs for the liquid adds more corn flavor and can be made while you start with the other steps or ahead of time.
+Making corn cob stock from the cobs for the liquid in the soup adds more corn flavor and can be made while you start with the other steps or ahead of time.

 Removing the Corn Kernels from the Cob